mdefrance/AutoCarver/docs/source/discretizers.rst

    * Helps improve modality relevancy and reduces the set of possible combinations to test from
    * Included in all carving pipelines: :class:`BinaryCarver`, :class:`MulticlassCarver`, :class:`ContinuousCarver`

-.. _DiscretizerConfig:
+.. _ProcessingConfig:

-DiscretizerConfig
+ProcessingConfig
 -----------------

 Behavioral toggles shared by every discretizer and carver.
 All flags are optional and propagate unchanged to sub-discretizers; domain parameters such as ``min_freq`` remain explicit constructor arguments.

-.. autoclass:: AutoCarver.discretizers.DiscretizerConfig
+.. autoclass:: AutoCarver.discretizers.ProcessingConfig

 * ``copy`` (``bool``, default ``True``) — copy input ``X`` rather than mutating it.
 * ``ordinal_encoding`` (``bool``, default ``False``) — emit ordinal codes instead of